open-telemetry/oteps/text/trace/0148-sampling-probability.md

 After collecting all sampled spans, locate the root span for each.
 Apply the root span's adjusted count to every child in the associated trace.
-The sum of adjusted counts on all sampled spans is expected to equal the population total number spans.
+The sum of adjusted counts on all sampled spans is expected to equal the population total number of spans.

 Now, having stored the sample spans with their adjusted counts, and assuming the source of randomness is good, we can extrapolate counts for the population using arbitrary queries over the sampled spans.
-Sampled spans can be translated into approximate metrics the population of spans, after their adjusted counts are known.
+Sampled spans can be translated into approximate metrics over the population of spans, after their adjusted counts are known.

 The cost of this analysis, using only the root span's adjusted count,